YBL123/sei-group-project/README.md

 * Link to our [wireframe](https://balsamiq.cloud/siy86e/pgk0p3q/r7402)
 ![plntfy wireframe](readme-plntify-wireframe.png)

-The main components are home, index, profile, plant show.
-Interact through map, trading and linking through those pages etc
+The main components are the home page, index page, profile page, plant page.
+Users are also able to interact with the map through the home/index page and through the map thumbnail on each plant page.
+Trade and chat are accessed through the user's profile page.

+I will give an overview of the app's architecture and delve into more detail on some of the features I built.

 ## Home